Babylon (soundtrack)

 Babylon (Music from the Motion Picture) is the score album to the 2022 film of the same name directed by Damien Chazelle.
-The original music composed by Justin Hurwitz, Chazelle's frequent collaborator, which is set for release on December 9, 2022 by Interscope Records, two weeks ahead of the film's release on December 23, features 48 tracks running over an hour.
+The original music composed and conducted by Justin Hurwitz, Chazelle's frequent collaborator, which is set for release on December 9, 2022 by Interscope Records, two weeks ahead of the film's release on December 23, features 48 tracks running over an hour.
 Two of the tracks "Call Me Manny" and "Voodoo Mama" were released on November 11.